Nokse22/high-tide/README.md

 ### From latest build

-Go to the [Actions page](https://github.com/Nokse22/high-tide/actions), click on the latest working build and download the Artifact.
+Go to the [Actions page](https://github.com/Nokse22/high-tide/actions), click on the latest working build and download the Artifact for your architecture.
 Extract the .flatpak file from the downloaded .zip file and install it clicking on it or with:

-`flatpak install io.github.nokse22.high-tide.flatpak`
+`flatpak install HighTide.flatpak`

 ### From source